addyosmani/backbone-fundamentals/index.md

     _.each(config.modules, function(module, moduleName) {
         if (module.routes) {
-            // generate a loading callback for the module var callbackName = "loader_" moduleName;
+            // Generate a loading callback for the module var callbackName = "loader_" moduleName;
             handlers[callbackName] = function() {
                 if (loader.isLoaded(moduleName)) {
-                    //do nothing if the module is loaded return;
+                    // Do nothing if the module is loaded return;
                 } else {
                     //the module needs to be loaded
                     loader.loadModule(moduleName, function() {
-                        //module is loaded, reloading the route
+                        // Module is loaded, reloading the route
-                        //will trigger callback in the module's
+                        // will trigger callback in the module's
-                        //router
+                        // router
                         Backbone.history.loadUrl();
                     });
                 }
             };
-            // each route in the module should trigger the
+            // Each route in the module should trigger the
             // loading callback
             _.each(module.routes, function(methodName, route) {
                 handlers.routes[route] = callbackName;